Te Kete Ipurangi Navigation:

 There is a requirement under the Activity Centre Memorandum of Understanding to report on outcomes and student achievement to ensure accountability for public funds.
 This is completed by the managing school.

-Download a Word version of the Activity Centre annual report template:
+Download a Word version of the Activity Centre midyear and annual report templates:

 Word 2007 icon.
 Activity Centre annual report template (Word 2007 29 KB)